pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 - transitional piece
 - adaptation of the rose period
 - Still in an expressionist mode
-- Saw the paintings of Sazone
+- Saw the paintings of Cezanne
+	- flattened landscapes
+	-
 # Cubism

 # Ashcan